Lockwood & Co. (TV series): Premise

-In an alternate version of present-day Britain, ghosts who are deadly to the touch have been rising from their graves for the past 50 years.
+In an alternate version of present-day Britain, ghosts who are deadly to the touch have been rising from their graves for 50 years.
+Because of this phenomenon, known as "The Problem", technological advances have stopped; for example, there is no internet and people still use cassette recorders.

 Adults cannot sense the ghosts, but children can, so teenagers have been organised into licensed ghost-hunting agencies to detect and dispose of threats.
-Lucy Carlyle, a psychically gifted teenager, has run away from home and come to London in the hope of catching on at an agency.
-Running out of options, she applies for a job at a tiny outfit run by two boys from an old townhouse: Lockwood & Co.
+Lucy Carlyle, a psychically gifted teenager, runs away from home and comes to London in the hope of catching on at an agency.
+Running out of options, she applies for a job at a tiny outfit run by two boys in an old townhouse: Lockwood & Co.